Slum clearance in South Africa: Context

-In 1938, a significant scheme was initiated in Cape Town which involved the construction of around 12,000 houses at a cost of £6,000,000 ($30,000,000).
-The worst slum district, district VI, was part of the first phase which involved building the equivalent of a new town to house 31,000 people.
-The city council was given permission by the Central Housing Board to include as many four-storey blocks of flats as it desired and by 1942 was set to construct 13,000 dwellings as part of clearance projects.
+In 1938, a significant scheme was initiated in Cape Town which involved the construction of around 12,000 houses for £6,000,000 ($30,000,000).
+The worst slum district, District VI, was included in the first phase, which involved constructing the equivalent of a new town to house 31,000 people.
+The city council was permitted by the Central Housing Board to include as many four-storey blocks of flats as it desired and by 1942 was set to construct 13,000 dwellings as part of clearance projects.

 Apartheid era

 In the mid-1950s, the city of Johannesburg was reported to have the world's worst slums, which, once considered too "squalid", would be taken over by city planners and involuntarily removed.
 There were, however, ulterior motives for the targeting of Black townships; for instance, in the Western Areas of Johannesburg, removals were particularly motivated by widespread resistance within such Black communities against government authorities, indicated by four instances of popular unrest in six months from 1949 to 1950.
 Further, such removals were enabled and justified by the Group Areas Act.
-With regard to the clearance of the Western Areas, the city council agreed in 1952 to a government initiative titled "Site and Service", a slum clearance scheme whereby evicted families would be designated accommodation with a lavatory and a communal water supply.
+Concerning the clearance of the Western Areas, the city council agreed in 1952 to a government initiative titled "Site and Service", a slum clearance scheme whereby evicted families would be designated accommodation with a lavatory and a communal water supply.
 This was, however, later dropped by the government.
-Rather, for instance in Sophiatown, 2,000 armed police surrounded the area and 150 families at a time were given eviction notices with just 12 hours to leave.
+Rather, for instance, in Sophiatown, 2,000 armed police surrounded the area and 150 families at a time were given eviction notices with just 12 hours to leave.
 Families were subsequently forcibly relocated 12 miles beyond the city limits to Meadowlands and their former homes were demolished immediately after they vacated.
 Under Apartheid, the non-White families evicted were deemed unfit to reside in the city, yet were relocated close enough that they could still commute to work.
-A program to deliver 30,000 homes, part of a wider slum clearance plan got underway in 1957.
+A program to deliver 30,000 homes, part of a wider slum clearance plan, got underway in 1957.

 By the early 1970s, South Africa was well advanced into various major clearance projects.
 In Umlazi, just south of Durban, 20,000 new bungalows were laid out in a style reminiscent of California.
-The new properties were available for $10 monthly rent.
+The new properties were available for a $10 monthly rent.
 Similar housing projects, but on a considerably larger scale, were happening in Soweto.
-The country by this time had a wide ranging clearance program, with many remaining slums being prepared for demolition.
+By this time, the country had a wide-ranging clearance program, with many remaining slums being prepared for demolition.